valeIT/valeIT.github.io/_posts/2019-10-23-Automatic-Pull-Request-Management.md

 After setting up all the necessary rules you can add a bot to automatically merge the PR when everything is passing.

 I'm using ranger to automatically merge the PR when passing and delete the PR branch after merging.
-The only caveats is that you need to set the "merge when passing" label manually.
+The only caveat is that you need to set the "merge when passing" label manually.

 # Automatic Merging

 Once all the tests pass and the reviewer approves I want the change to be automatically merged into master and deployed.
 GitHub automatically takes care of deploying every single commit from the master branch so the only thing I needed was some way to automatically merge the PR if all the checks had passed.

-Thanksfully [Repo Ranger][1] takes care of it.
+Thankfully [Repo Ranger][1] takes care of it.
 Open [the page][1] and add it to the repository you want it to manage.

 Add the file "ranger.yml" in the folder ".github" at the base of your project with the content: